peterstansfeld/palavo/README.md

       G   G   G   G   G   G   G   G   G   G   G   G   G   G

 ```
-/* Optional
+\* Optional

 As you can see the GPIOs GP11 to GP47 (37 GPIOs in total) are free to use and they are conveniently and contiguously located.
-And if you decide to use USB comms instead of UART comms and GPIOs 8, 9 and 10 would also be free to use.
+And if you decide to use USB comms instead of UART comms and GPIOs 8, 9 would be free to use, as would GPIO 10 if you could get by without infra-red.